MAiNGO-github/MAiNGO.jl/README.md

 MAiNGO (**M**cCormick-based **A**lgorithm for mixed-**i**nteger **N**onlinear **G**lobal **O**ptimization) is a deterministic global optimization solver for nonconvex mixed-integer nonlinear programs (MINLPs).
 For more information on MAiNGO, including installation, usage, and licensing, please see the [repository](https://git.rwth-aachen.de/avt-svt/public/maingo) and the [documentation](https://avt-svt.pages.rwth-aachen.de/public/maingo/).

 MAiNGO.jl is a wrapper for using MAiNGO in Julia.
-It requires a working installation of MAiNGO, either the standalone version with parser support (Mode A), or the shared parser libary version (Mode B).
+It requires a working installation of MAiNGO, either the standalone version with parser support (Mode A), or the shared parser library version (Mode B).
 When building MAiNGO from source this is configurable in the CMake configuration of MAiNGO.
 Per default, precompiled version of MAiNGO is used that operates in Mode B.

 ## Using the precompiled version of MAiNGO from the Julia Package Manager
 A Julia package containing a precompiled version of MAiNGO is available (MAiNGO_jll).
 This version is used by default on supported platforms (Linux/MacOs/Windows), but this can be changed ([see here](#switching-between-modes-finding-the-maingo-executable)).
 The precompiled version contains only open-source components.
-If you would like to use commercial subsolvers with MAiNGO (e.g., CPLEX, KNITRO), it might still make sense to compile MAiNGO yourself and use this version rather than the precompiled one.
+If you would like to use commercial subsolvers with MAiNGO (for example CPLEX or KNITRO), it might still make sense to compile MAiNGO yourself and use this version rather than the precompiled one.

 ### Quick start